OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 Revenue and profitOCBCDBSUOB

-Singapore’s top three banks—DBS, OCBC, and UOB—delivered a mixed set of financial results in the first quarter of 2025.
-The high-interest-rate environment continued to support strong net interest income, while fee-based income remained healthy, bolstered by sustained wealth management activity and card spending.
+Singapore’s top three banks—DBS, OCBC, and UOB—delivered a mixed set of financial results in the first half of 2025.
+As net interest income declines, fee-based income remained healthy, bolstered by sustained wealth management activity and card spending.

-DBS posted the strongest revenue momentum, with total income rising 6.0% year-on-year, followed by UOB at 4.0%.
-OCBC trailed at 1.0%, reflecting slower growth across both net interest and non-interest segments.
-When it came to profit before allowances, UOB led with a 7.0% gain, slightly ahead of DBS at 6.0%, while OCBC slipped by -2.0%, as rising operating expenses offset topline gains.
+DBS posted the strongest revenue momentum, with total income rising 5.0% year-on-year, followed by UOB at 2.0%.
+OCBC contracted at -1.0%, reflecting slower growth across both net interest and non-interest segments.
+When it came to profit before allowances, DBS led with a 5.0% gain, slightly ahead of UOB at 3.4%, while OCBC slipped by -3.0%, as rising operating expenses offset topline gains.

-On the net profit front, UOB’s earnings held flat, while DBS reported a modest -2.0% decline—partly due to the implementation of a new global minimum tax.
+On the net profit front, UOB’s earnings were at 3.0%, while DBS reported a modest 1.0% growth—partly due to the implementation of a new global minimum tax.
 OCBC, however, saw a sharper drop of -5.0%, pulled down by higher cost growth and investment spending.
 These figures reflect the diverging fundamentals among the three banks, highlighting how macroeconomic headwinds, tax policies, and cost discipline are playing an increasingly important role in shaping bottom-line performance.

 Net interest margins (NIM) and loan growth